← Back to Blog

 ⚠️

 I've been in this business long enough to know that the difference between the rate you're quoted and the rate you could have gotten often comes down to one thing: how hard you shopped.
-This guide breaks down current mortgage rates by loan type, by state, and by borrower profile — and shows you exactly where the leverage is.
+This guide breaks down current mortgage-rate benchmarks by loan type, by state-planning context, and by borrower profile — and shows you exactly where the leverage is.

 Current Mortgage Rates by Loan Type

 One thing I want to flag: the gap between the interest rate and APR matters enormously.
-The APR includes origination fees, points, and most closing costs — it's the true cost of the loan.
-A lender advertising a low 5.99% rate with high fees might cost you more than a 6.20% rate with minimal fees, depending on how long you keep the loan.
-Always compare APRs, not just rates.
+The APR includes origination fees, points, and many closing costs — it is closer to the true cost of the loan.
+A lender advertising a lower note rate with high points can cost more than a higher note rate with minimal fees, depending on how long you keep the loan.
+Always compare Loan Estimates, not just rate quotes.

 Where Rates Stand Compared to Recent History